intel-analytics/ipex-llm/python/llm/example/GPU/LlamaIndex/README.md

 #### 4.2 Text to SQL

+> Note: Text to SQL example is varified on `zephyr-7b-alpha`.
+This model requires transformers==4.37.0.
+Please use `pip install transformers==4.37.0` to upgrade transformers version to 4.37.0.

 The Text to SQL example shows how to define a text-to-SQL retriever on its own and plug it into `RetrieverQueryEngine` to build a retrival pipeline.

 In the current directory, run the example with command: